 While either option is great, automated replies do add a little extra touch if you want to go above and beyond to “wow” your clients.

-For instance, if your pest control client takes your desired action, you can send them a response.
+For instance, if a pest control client takes the desired action, you can send them a response.

-In the response, you can thank them for taking that step and then provide them with further instructions on actions they can take.
+In the response, you can thank them for taking that step and provide further instructions on next actions to take.

 Automated messages should be quick replies, so there’s no need to write a lengthy email.
 This is merely intended to be a reassurance to your clients for them taking your desired actions.

 After you’ve set up your email campaign in a deployment platform, all that’s left to do is send!

-You can even set it up to stop sending emails after they’ve converted to your desired Call To Action.
+You can even set it up to stop sending emails after they’ve converted.

-See the effectiveness of your emails by tracking your open and click-through rates.
+See the effectiveness of emails by tracking open rates and CTR's (click-through rates).

-Tracking your email campaigns tells you all about your campaign’s level of success.
+Tracking email campaigns tells you all about your campaign’s level of success.
 (By the way, Service Autopilot tracks all of this information.)

-Your email campaign statistics will help you maximize your emails’ potential.
+Plus, email campaign statistics helps to maximize email potential.

 For instance, if you have a high unopen rate, you can run tests to try to find out why (such as testing different subject lines).